mattwaite/SPMC350-Sports-Data-Analysis-And-Visualization/syllabus.md

 __Prerequisites:__

-A grade of C or better in SPMC250.
+A grade of C or better in SPMC250 or instructor permission.

 __Required Materials:__